aws-samples/amazon-omics-tutorials/README.md

 * [Running WDL and Nextflow pipelines with HealthOmics Workflows](./notebooks/200-omics_workflows.ipynb): Learn how to create, run, and debug WDL and Nextflow based pipelines that process data from HealthOmics Storage and Amazon S3 using HealthOmics Workflows.
 ### Analytics
 * [Querying annotations and variants with HealthOmics Analytics](./notebooks/200-omics_analytics.ipynb): Get started with HealthOmics Analytics by importing variant and annotation data from VCF, TSV, and GFF files, and performing genome scale analysis queries using Amazon Athena.
+### Generative AI
+[Generate and run and analyze](./generative-ai/README.md) workflows using natural langauge and Amazon Q Developer CLI

 ## License